-I’ve been meaning to write this post for AGES; I’ve had so many messages from people over recent months, asking what I use for painting a caravan exterior.
+I’ve been meaning to write this post for AGES.
+I’ve had so many messages from people over recent months, asking what I use for painting a caravan exterior.

-So I thought I’d finally jot down my method; before another year passes by.
 Caravan painting is nothing new — people have been doing it for years!
-These days, however, most vehicles are factory finished, so a caravan respray at home fills a lot of people with fear.
+These days, however, most vehicles are factory finished.
+So a caravan respray at home fills a lot of people with fear.

-My first DIY caravan makeover post — Tips For Decorating a Caravan — concentrated on painting and wallpapering a caravan interior, so this next instalment concentrates on the outside!
+My first DIY caravan makeover post — Tips For Decorating a Caravan — concentrated on painting and wallpapering a caravan interior.
+So this next instalment concentrates on the outside!
 What caravan exterior paint to use etc…

-When we were renovating Dolly 1, I did a little bit of research on paint suitable for caravan exterior; seeking the advice from other caravan enthusiasts in particular.
+When we were renovating Dolly 1, I did a little bit of research on paint suitable for caravan exterior.
+Seeking the advice from other caravan enthusiasts in particular.

-Googling ‘can you paint a caravan’ led me to various forums; where I learned that although standard gloss paint may seem like a good idea (and look good initially) I was warned that it may crack and peel over time.
+Googling ‘can you paint a caravan’ led me to various forums.
+Where I learned that although standard gloss paint may seem like a good idea (and look good initially) I was warned that it may crack and peel over time.

-After speaking to various train, boat and motor enthusiasts, I decided to do as they all suggested and use Tekaloid — or coach enamel paint.
+After speaking to various train, boat and motor enthusiasts, I decided to do as they all suggested.
+And use Tekaloid — or coach enamel paint.

 Sounds great doesn’t it?